Star Healer

 First edition, published by Del Rey Books.
 Cover art by Rick Sternbach.

 Star Healer is a 1985 science fiction book by author James White, part of the Sector General series.

 Plot

-Conway is replaced on the ambulance ship Rhabwar by Diagnostician Prilicla.
+Conway is replaced on the ambulance ship Rhabwar by Prilicla, with the intend to make Conway a Diagnostician.
 Conway visits healer Khone on the planet Goglesk, and witnesses first-hand their destructive racial mass-hysteria response to physical proximity.
 He inadvertently links minds with Khone and learns a great deal more.
 Back at Hospital Station, Conway decides to treat some Hudlar accident victims with a rear-to-front limb transplant, because stranger transplants require permanent exile.
 Conway also proposes staving off geriatric Hudlar problems by elective amputation.
 At the end, he successfully delivers a sentient telepathic Unborn (seen in the other novel of the series Ambulance Ship) from its violent non-sentient Protector.